Magento vs Shopware: Which Ecommerce Platform to Choose

 Magento.
 The CMS involves Open Source (Community) Edition, which is free and successfully covers the needs of small and medium-sized businesses.

-In case you strive for more, you may find Community (Enterprise) Edition more interesting since it provides a wide range of advanced features and starts from $24,000 (~€20,000) per year.
+In case you strive for more, you may find Commerce (Enterprise) Edition more interesting since it provides a wide range of advanced features and starts from $24,000 (~€20,000) per year.
 A real boon to big online businesses!

 But first things first: the difference between these two editions is worth in-depth exploring and comparing the functional internals of each one to make a final decision.